-In terms of material quality, only the hard plastics lower down in the cabin and the flimsy feeling stalks behind the steering wheel give the game away that you’re not in something with German DNA.
+You’ll find a few hard plastics lower down in the cabin, and the flimsy stalks behind the steering wheel give the game away that you’re not in something with German DNA.

 Build quality is, unfortunately, another giveaway.
 That’s not to say the Peugeot 508 feels badly built, but tugging at various parts of the interior will reveal movement that you wouldn’t get in a hewn-from granite VW Passat.
 The parcel shelf that skips about in your rearview mirror as you drive over bumps is another pointer that the 508 doesn’t represent the last word in engineering precision.

 In terms of trim levels, you can choose from Active, Allure, GT Line, GT and First Edition models.